After the

-After the Elementary District Literacy Committee meeting today I reflected on three things:
+Elementary District Literacy Committee meeting today I reflected on

 2.)
 Ahhh!
 To have the data!
 Data-driven instruction based on DRA scores and a variety of other assessments leads to the creation of instructional strategies and differentiated instruction to improve reading and writing skills.
 As media specialists and technology teachers we need to create/use more assessments that provides data to guide instruction.